macloo/python-beginners/flask/README.md

 ### Create a directory and change into it

 The first step is to create a new folder (directory) for all your Flask projects.
-Mine is:
+Mine is here:

 ```bash
 Documents/python/flask